Editorial Standards

 Section 338 Elections and How Form 8883 Fits

 A Section 338 election lets you treat a qualified stock purchase as a deemed asset deal.
 There are two flavors.
 The purchaser makes a 338(g) election.
-The purchaser and sellers make a joint 338(h)(10) election in qualifying scenarios.
+The purchaser and sellers make a joint 338(h)(10) election in qualifying scenarios, which exist only when the target is an S corporation or a subsidiary that was a member of a U.S. consolidated group, never a stand-alone C corporation or a foreign target.
 Either way, Form 8883 is required to allocate consideration across assets using the residual method, which drives both the seller’s deemed sale results and the buyer’s basis.

 The instructions are explicit about roles.
 Both the old target and the new target have Form 8883 responsibilities.
 You attach the form to the return that captures the deemed sale or the first return that captures the deemed purchase.
 When a foreign target is involved, copies ride with Form 5471, last for the old target and first for the new target.